hphelion/documentation/commercial/GA1/commerical.services-dvr-overview.md

 # HP Helion OpenStack&#174; Distributed Virtual Routing (DVR) Overview

-Distributed Virtual Routing (DVR) allows you to define connectivity among different VNS as well as connectivity between VNS hosts and the external network.
+Distributed Virtual Routing (DVR) allows you to define connectivity among different VNSs as well as connectivity between VNS hosts and the external network.

 Distributed virtual routing is achieved through a set of distributed virtual routers.
 Each tenant has its own distributed virtual router to define the connectivity among the VNSs under the same tenant.